spaceninja/dnd-adventures/src/adventures/history-channel/part-3.md

 _“Corporate assholes who’ll keep torturing the timeline as long as there’s a buck to be made.”_

 #TeamRatings has control of Broadcasting and Command on Deck 4, as well as Security on Deck 2, and the Arena.
-They are led by the Director, who wants to increase ratings at any cost.
-The Commander is technically the ranking officer on the station, but in practice the Director’s mandate from Corporate allows him to overrule almost any order in the name of ratings.
-Enforcing the Director’s will is the sadistic Security Chief who abuses the abducted “contestants” whenever they end up in Security.
+They are led by [**the Director**](../deck-4/#the-director), who wants to increase ratings at any cost. [**The Commander**](../deck-4/#the-commander) is technically the ranking officer on the station, but in practice the Director’s mandate from Corporate allows him to overrule almost any order in the name of ratings.
+Enforcing the Director’s will is [**the Security Chief**](../part-2/#the-security-chief), who abuses the abducted “contestants” whenever they end up in the Brig.

 #TeamRatings members wear red [**_Jumpsuits_**](../appendix-magic-items/#uniform).